Relax and Trust: Integrative Pediatrician Helps Empower Parents

 Dr. Joel "Gator" Warsh, functional pediatrician, author (Photo courtesy of Dr. Joel Warsh)

-A new clinic in Los Angeles, California, is giving power back to parents.
+A clinic in Los Angeles is giving power back to parents.

-Dr. Joel ‘Gator’ Warsh—an integrative pediatrician and parent—opened his clinic, Integrative Pediatrics and Medicine, in 2018 and is charting a new course in pediatric care.
-His clinic encourages open communication, offers alternative and natural treatments, values prevention, and teaches parents to trust their intuition.
+Integrative Pediatrics and Medicine, founded by integrative pediatrician and parent Dr. Joel “Gator” Warsh in 2018, is charting a new course in pediatric care.
+Warsh encourages open communication, offers alternative and natural treatments, values prevention, and teaches parents to trust their intuition.

-In an era where parental stress is at an all time high, Warsh supports parents by addressing concerns, helping navigate information overload, and reminding parents that they know more than they realize.
-His approach to health and well-being, which aims to empower parents appears to be resonating.
+In an era in which parental stress is at an all-time high, Warsh supports parents by addressing their concerns, helping them navigate information overload, and reminding them that they know more than they realize.
+His approach to health and well-being, which aims to empower parents, appears to be resonating.
 Business is booming.

-Warsh says that many people are unhappy with the Western medical system.
+Warsh said that many people are unhappy with the Western medical system.

 “A lot of people are starting to wake up a little bit to the fact that they have to take health into their own hands,” he told The Epoch Times.

-Warsh says parents want to have an open discussion, and unfortunately, many physicians practicing modern medicine are unwilling to do that—particularly with topics like vaccines.
-He encourages open discussions, even on controversial topics.
+Warsh said that parents want to have an open discussion.
+But unfortunately, many physicians who practice modern medicine are unwilling to do that, particularly with topics like vaccines.
+Warsh encourages open discussions, even about controversial topics.
 This is part of the reason his practice has flourished.

-Warsh’s focus on prevention and lifestyle doesn’t align with the typical medical model constrained by brief appointments.
-He dedicates time to comprehensive patient histories, discussing diet, environmental factors, sleep, and exercise.
+Warsh’s focus on prevention and lifestyle doesn’t align with the typical medical model of brief doctor appointments.
+He dedicates time to comprehensive patient histories, and discusses diet, sleep, exercise, and environmental factors.
 “You can only do so much in two or three minutes,” Warsh said.
 If you’re not focusing on lifestyle, you’re missing a crucial part of health, he added.

 Warsh advocates for a partnership between doctors and patients.
 “I don’t think it’s a doctor’s job to tell people what to do,” he said.
-“It’s to teach them what to do,” he added.
-People need to respect diverse opinions and perspectives rather than fostering division, he noted.
+“It’s to teach them what to do.”
+People need to respect diverse opinions and perspectives rather than foster division, he noted.

 In his recent book, “Parenting at Your Child’s Pace: The Integrative Pediatrician’s Guide to The First Three Years,” Warsh aims to empower parents with information and confidence.
-His message is clear: “Parenting is not a one-size-fits-all proposition.”
+His message is that “parenting is not a one-size-fits-all proposition.”

 (Photo courtesy of Dr. Joel Warsh)